BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 </div>

 The tradeoff with silent payments, for all their benefits, is a higher blockchain scanning requirement.
 This scanning process is more computation-intensive and time-consuming than for popular BIP-32 wallets and addresses.
-Mobile wallet users are likely to face a noticeable delay in the detecting payments once they come online.
-While the scanning is takes place, applications should show progress and estimated time to complete the scanning process.
+Mobile wallet users are likely to face a noticeable delay in detecting payments once they come online.
+While scanning takes place, applications should show progress and the estimated completion time.

 ## Backup & Recovery